-October, 2019

-The Food Safety Commission
+Adapted October, 2019 Third edition (September, 2023) The Food Safety Commission

 This English version of the Expert Committee Decision is intended to be reference material to provide convenience for users.
 In the event of inconsistency between the Japanese original and this English translation, the former shall prevail.
 The Food Safety Commission of Japan (FSCJ) shall not be responsible for any consequence resulting from use of this English version.